Table of Contents

 | Q4 (OctβDec) | Peak β 30-50% above average | Stack highest-effort, highest-value videos here |

 For finance creators, the Q4 peak pushes CPMs 40 to 75% above baseline.
-A video earning $800 in October can earn $200 if published in January.
+A video earning $800 in October earns $200 if published in January.
 The upload date matters almost as much as the niche.

 How Do You Calculate Your Real YouTube Take-Home Pay?

 Your actual YouTube earnings depend on four variables: niche CPM, audience geography, ad fill rate, and format.
 Most creators overestimate take-home because they look at CPM instead of RPM.
-Here is the formula that accounts for YouTube’s 45% cut and real-world ad fill rates.
+The formula below accounts for YouTube’s 45% cut and real-world ad fill rates β run your own numbers to see what you are actually taking home.

 The formula: RPM = CPM Γ 0.55 Γ Ad Fill Rate